Today we discuss how mentoring can help young learners deal with bullying.

 Mentoring for bullying

-Mentoring is a process whereby each young learner has a dependable adult that can help build trust, form new relationships, and develop important skills for life.
+Mentoring is a process whereby each young learner has a dependable adult that can help build trust.
+Consequently, they form new relationships, and develop important skills for life.

-They are role models that exist outside of the family unit and support confidence, respect, self-awareness, and build skills to manage their stress.
+They are role models that exist outside of the family unit.
+They support confidence, respect, self-awareness, and build skills to manage their stress.

-Good mentors can notice changes in a young person when others don’t see it and they are perfectly placed to recognise the early warning signs of bullying.
+Good mentors can notice changes in a young person when others don’t see it.
+Subsequenly, they are perfectly placed to recognise the early warning signs of bullying.

 Mentoring can help young learners realise they are not alone.
 They can help them deal with bullying or help those that engage in it.